crodrigoquero/C4Imaging/README.md

 An example workflow is included that categorizes images in order to illustrate its operation with a practical case.
 Over time, other workflow nodes of general utility will be added that can be reused in a multitude of workflows.

+The general purpose WorkFlow nodes created in this project can be useful by themselves, without necessarily being integrated into a WorkFlow; Not only are they interesting in a miservices / monolithic architecture, but they can also be useful on a desktop computer that has Windows 10 Home Edition installed.

 ## About Workflows and Business Process Automation

 A WorkFlow is like a kind of program or sequence of steps or phases, which is repeated regularly in a business environment, and in which people and / or software agents participate.
 There are several types of workflow, which I will talk about later.